amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ## Theme

-To change Sailor's theme's color, edit the theme ` t ` variable with your new HEX color code.
+To change Sailor's theme's color, edit the theme's ` t ` variable with your new HEX color code.

 ```js
 var t="#2774ab", // ...